Wu-Xi/DCANS/README.md

 Official PyTorch implementation of our CIKM 2025 paper:

 > **Dual Context-Aware Negative Sampling Strategy for Graph-based Collaborative Filtering**
-> Xi Wu, Wenzhe Zhang, [Add other authors]
+> Xi Wu, Wenzhe Zhang, Liangwei Yang, Xiaohan Fang, Jiquan Peng, Jibing Gong.
 > Accepted at *The 34th ACM International Conference on Information and Knowledge Management (CIKM 2025)*

 ---

 ## 📌 Introduction

-Negative sampling plays a critical role in training graph-based collaborative filtering (GCF) models.
+Negative sampling(NS) is a core component in training collaborative filtering models with implicit feedback, as it directly determines the quality and direction of the optimization signal.
-Traditional negative sampling strategies often ignore **global** and **local** contextual information, leading to suboptimal performance.
+Recent mixup-based negative sampling strategies have shown promising improvements by synthesizing harder negatives near the decision boundary.
+However, these methods typically assume that all observed interactions are reliable positives.

+In practice, implicit feedback data often contains false positives, such as accidental clicks or exploratory interactions.
+Blindly pairing such noisy positives with overly hard negatives may amplify misleading gradients and degrade recommendation performance.

-In this work, we propose **Dual Context-Aware Negative Sampling (DCANS)**, which integrates:
+In this work, we propose **Dual Context-Aware Negative Sampling (DCANS)**, a principled negative sampling strategy for graph-based collaborative filtering.
-- **Global context**: semantic similarities across the entire user–item graph.
-- **Local context**: neighborhood-aware sampling to capture fine-grained relationships.

-Our method improves both **alignment** and **uniformity** in the learned embeddings, leading to more robust recommendations.
+Instead of uniformly hardening all training samples, DCANS explicitly models two complementary contexts derived from the optimization structure of the BPR loss:

+- **Positive reliability context**: How well an observed positive item aligns with the user’s true interest.

+- **Negative relevance context**: How relevant a candidate hard negative is to the same user interest.

+By jointly considering these two factors, DCANS adjusts both the training direction and negative hardness, mitigating the negative impact of false positives while preserving the benefits of hard negative sampling.

 <p align="center">
   <img src="assets/Framework1.png" alt="Framework" width="700">